What is the History of Portugal?

 - Portugal was a part of the Roman Empire from 45 BC to 298 AD.
 What we now call Portugal was then known as Lusitania (after the Roman god Lusus, son of Bacchus, the god of wine - the area was famous for its sweet wine).
 This is why speakers of Portuguese are still known as lusophones.

 - The Germanic tribe of Visigoths came next, establishing the strong institution of the Church in their kingdom.
 Soon after that came the Arabic invasion and occupation, a time in which many Arabic words entered and formed Portuguese.
-The name Portugal came from the Roman-Celtic place name Portus Cale ( an early settlement located at the mouth of the Douro River).
+The name Portugal came from the Roman-Celtic place name Portus Cale ( an early settlement located at the mouth of the Douro River which later became Porto).
 Portugal was occupied for approximately 500 years and finally became a kingdom independent of Spain in 1279.
 The borders established then are still the same today.

 - Portugal then evolved into the first global power.
 This was the era of explorers such as Vasco da Gama, Fernando Magellan and Bartolome Dias and Portugal established colonies all over the world.